Xiaohan5349/approw-docs-v1/docs/en/guides/authentication/basic/password/README.md

 2. [Use embedded login component provided by {{$localeConfig.brandName}}](#Use-embedded-login-component) This can be integrated within your Web or mobile project and you don't need to implement your own login form UI.
 3. [Use API & SDK](#Use-api-sdk),{{$localeConfig.brandName}} provides two different forms of API: RESTFul and GraphQL and more than ten other language SDKs.
 You can customize your UI and anthentication workflow based on that.

-1. Use Approw hosted login page.
-No coding work needed.
-You can experience it through sample-sso.Approw.com.
-2. Using the embedded login component provided by Approw.
-It can be integrated into your web and mobile projects.
-You don't need to implement the login form UI yourself.
-3. Use API & SDK.
-Approw provides APIs in two forms, RESTFul and GraphQL, and SDKs in more than 10 languages or frameworks.
-You can customize the UI and authentication process based on this.

 ## Use hosted login page

 ### Registration